mnets/pymnet/doc/visualizing.rst

 Visualizing networks
 ====================

 The Multilayer Network Library can produce high quality images of multilayer and multiplex networks.
 The main method of producing network images in the library uses Matplotlib as a backend.
 These images can be saved both in vector formats (such as pdf or svg) and raster formats (such as png).
 Alternatively, one can produce pictures of networks using a method that uses Javascript and D3 as a backend for displaying figures.
 These interactive figures can be viewed with any modern browser.
-(Also, Networkx is used for some layouts).
+(Also, NetworkX is used for some layouts).

 Drawing networks with the library is easy and is usually done with the "draw" method.
 Consider, for example, the following code: